 And, throughout the lifetime of the project, ongoing promotion of the resources and engagement with the audience of teachers and learners.

 The Producer will coordinate the development and presentation of new content for the portal.
 This work will necessitate liaison with key stakeholders and co-production with groups of educators.
-Topic areas could include (but are not limited to) decarbonisation and climate change, nature recovery, Welsh language in the landscape, a resource relating to the National Eisteddfod (delivery early 2026), agriculture and food production, art and creativity, health and wellbeing, careers in Designated Landscapes’.
-The ‘co-productive group’ will need to be co-ordinated by the Producer.
+Topic areas could include (but are not limited to) decarbonisation and climate change, nature recovery, Welsh language in the landscape, a resource relating to the National Eisteddfod (delivery early 2026), agriculture and food production, art and creativity, health and wellbeing, careers in Designated Landscapes.
+The co-productive group will need to be co-ordinated by the Producer.

-The original brief suggested an ‘interactive digital map (of the Designated Landscapes of Wales)’ to be included as a key feature of the Tirlun portal.
+The original brief suggested an interactive digital map (of the Designated Landscapes of Wales) to be included as a key feature of the Tirlun portal.
 This is one of the areas of development we will want the contracted Producer to explore.

 The Producer will oversee the design and portal development elements of the project as they relate to incorporating new content and ensuring that the portal maintains its functionality, identity and accessibility as a learning resource designed for teachers and learners and to coordinate the delivery and presentation of new content.